All Products

 2. In the top navigation bar, select the region where the VPN gateway is deployed.

-4. On the Destination-based Route Table tab, find the destination-based route that you want to manage and click Edit in the Actions column.
+4. On the Destination-based Route Table tab, find the destination-based route that you want to manage and click Actions in the Edit column.

-5. In the panel that appears, specify a weight for the destination-based route and click OK.
+5. In the panel that appears, change the weight of the destination-based route and click OK.

 Delete a destination-based route